sebastianks/dotfiles/README.md

 ## FAQ

-1. Why don't you create a `./install.sh` script?
+1. Why don't you have a `./install.sh` script?
     1. It's very rare that you want _all_ of my dotfiles, which an install script would require.
 I might write a script where you can customize what you want - someday.